NFL Network: High school football

 NFL Network aired two high school all-star games in June 2007: the Bayou Bowl between players from Texas and Louisiana on June 9 (via a live feed from regional sports network FSN Southwest), and the Big 33 Football Classic between players from Pennsylvania and Ohio on June 16 (sharing its feed with CN8 (now the Comcast Network) and cable outlets in Pittsburgh, Pennsylvania and Ohio).

+For the 2023 off-season, the NFL Network broadcast delayed games from the 7-on-7 Overtime's football league (OT7).
+In 2024 the network had live coverage of OT7's five-week regular season.

 Canadian Football League

 On July 1, 2010, NFL Network began airing live Canadian Football League games simulcast from Canadian sports network TSN.
 NFL Network aired the league's Thursday games, three Saturday games during the month of July, and then Friday night games beginning in September (after ArenaBowl XXIII).
 NFL Network did not air CFL games during August as it carried a heavy amount of NFL preseason game broadcasts.
 In addition, NFL Network did not carry any playoff games, including the Grey Cup championship, as those games are all played on Sundays opposite NFL regular season games.
 Those games were instead broadcast on the ESPN3 online service (ESPN owns a 20% interest in TSN, in a joint venture with majority parent Bell Media).
 On May 25, 2012, NFL Network announced it would not renew its contract with the CFL.
 The package was subsequently acquired by the NBC Sports Network, then by the ESPN networks.

 NFL Network expressed interest in picking up CFL games again beginning in the 2019 season after its previous deal with ESPN expired.
-To accommodate this, the NFL insisted that the CFL move its schedule over a month earlier than it currently runs, so that the network can use the league to fill air time between the NFL Draft and training camp.
+To accommodate this, the NFL insisted that the CFL move its schedule over a month earlier than it currently runs, so that the network can use the league to fill air time between the NFL draft and training camp.
 As such a change would require a rework of the league's collective bargaining agreement, it was unable to fulfill that request and instead renewed its agreement with ESPN.